WenKangChua/automated_newsletters/README.md

 ---

+## 🏢 About SwiftFreight

+SwiftFreight is a last-mile logistics operator specialising in cross-border e-commerce delivery.
+We work with online merchants looking to ship goods internationally — consolidating shipments from multiple clients and partnering with international freight carriers for the cross-border transit leg.
+Upon arrival at the destination country, SwiftFreight manages the final delivery directly to the end consumer.

+As a consolidator and last-mile operator, we absorb and pass through carrier-imposed surcharges — such as fuel surcharges and General Rate Increases (GRIs) — to our merchant clients.
+When carriers adjust their rates, we are committed to communicating these changes clearly and promptly, so merchants can plan accordingly.

+---

 ## 📌 Business Problem

+Freight carriers periodically publish GRI bulletins announcing rate changes across their full rate card.
+As a last-mile consolidator, SwiftFreight only owns a specific leg of the delivery journey — the destination last-mile — and only passes through surcharges that fall within that scope.
+This means a significant portion of any bulletin is irrelevant to our merchants.

+Charges that do **not** apply to SwiftFreight merchants include:

+- **Origin charges** — export documentation, origin port handling, and cargo inspections at the shipper's end; these are costs borne at the origin country, before SwiftFreight's involvement
+- **Customs duties & import taxes** — levied on the end consumer or importer, not on SwiftFreight as the delivery operator
+- **Specialised cargo surcharges** — hazardous materials handling, refrigerated/cold chain, or bulk cargo fees that fall outside SwiftFreight's standard parcel service

-Freight carriers periodically publish GRI bulletins announcing rate changes.
-As a logistics operator, we summarise these bulletins into newsletters for our clients.
-This is a manual, time-consuming process with two key challenges:
+Summarising these bulletins into merchant newsletters is currently a manual, time-consuming process with two key challenges:

-1. **Relevance filtering** — Bulletins contain rate changes across lanes, services, or client segments that may not apply to all clients, and must be excluded accordingly.
+1. **Relevance filtering** — Bulletins must be read carefully to identify only the surcharges that apply to SwiftFreight's last-mile parcel service and are passed through to merchants.
 2. **Rate enrichment** — Bulletins only state the *new* rate.
-The *current* rate must be looked up from an internal rate database for the notification to be meaningful to clients.
+The *current* rate must be looked up from an internal rate database for the notification to be meaningful to merchants.

 This pipeline automates the full workflow: extract → enrich → generate → review → publish.